chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    The SSH identity file used for authentication.
 Key-based authentication is recommended.

 ``knife[:initial]``
-   Create a API client, typically an administrator client on a freshly-installed Chef server.
+   Create a API client, typically an administrator client on a freshly-installed Chef Infra Server.

 ``knife[:input]``
    The name of a file to be used with the ``PUT`` or a ``POST`` request.